algolia/algoliasearch-zendesk/docs/documentation.md

 </div>

 1. Create an [Algolia account](https://www.algolia.com/users/sign_up).
-1. Follow the <a href="https://www.algolia.com/zendesk" rel="nofollow">Get Started</a> guide to connect your Zendesk Help Center with your Agolia account.
+1. Follow the <a href="https://www.algolia.com/zendesk" rel="nofollow">Get Started</a> guide to connect your Zendesk Help Center with your Algolia account.

 ## Indexing